No matter what latch and positioning look like, the true measure is in the answers to these two questions:

 Latching handouts by Diane Wiessinger, MS, IBCLC

-Breastfeeding: Off to the best start from the UK Department of Health
+Breastfeeding: Off to the best start from the Unicef UK Baby Friendly Initiative

 Deep Latch Technique from The Pump Station.